COGS18/COGS18.github.io/_build/materials/Exam2-Practice.md

 Given the following object:

-- Identify which parts are a class attribute, an instance attribute, and class method.
+- Identify which parts are a class attribute, an instance attribute, and a method.